 While there are several health reasons to spay/neuter your dog, such as a decrease in aggressive behavior and reduced chance of certain cancers, it may also help keep them in your yard.

 As stated earlier, some huskies may escape to find a pretty lady in the neighborhood.
 While you may tire them out and continue their training, it will be challenging to stop a motivated, unneutered dog from following its instincts.

 A bare, uninteresting yard will likely encourage your husky to escape.
 Fortunately, there are many ways to create distractions and barriers in your yard.

 - Fill up holes right when they make them.
-If your husky is digging their way out, it’s likely that digging a sufficiently large hole will take them a while.
-As soon as you catch your dog digging, or find a hole, discourage the behavior and fill the hole.
+If your husky is digging their way out, digging a sufficiently large hole will likely take them a while.
+As soon as you catch your dog digging, or finding a hole, discourage the behavior and fill the hole.